JakeRoggenbuck/structured-data-format-SoC-first-week/README.md

 - https://www.geeksforgeeks.org/json-dumps-in-python/

 ### What is Summer of Code?
 Summer of Code is an initiative to encourage people to build cool and useful software over the summer.
+And most importantly to learn and have fun!!